-- (1) The applicant shall characterize the recipient beach according to the following methodology:
+- (1) The applicant shall characterize the recipient beach according to the following methodology: methodology.

-methodology.
 Initial characterizations of the recipient beach shall serve as the baseline for subsequent beach fill projects: - (a) Characterization of the recipient beach is not required for the placement of sediment directly from and completely confined to a cape shoal system, or maintained navigation channel or associated sediment basins within the active nearshore, beach or inlet shoal system; system.
-For purposes of this Rule, "cape shoal systems" include Frying Pan Shoals at Cape Fear, Lookout Shoals at Cape Lookout, and Diamond Shoals at Cape Hatteras; - (b) Sediment sampling and analysis shall be used to capture the three-dimensional spatial variability of the sediment characteristics including grain size, sorting and mineralogy within the natural system; - Shore-perpendicular transects shall be established for topographic and bathymetric surveying of the recipient beach shall be conducted to determine the beach profile.

-beach.
-Topographic and bathymetric surveying shall occur along a minimum of five shore-perpendicular transects evenly spaced throughout the entire project area. area with spacing not to exceed 5,000 feet (1,524 meters) in the shore-parallel direction.
+For purposes of this Rule, "cape shoal systems" include Frying Pan Shoals at Cape Fear, Lookout Shoals at Cape Lookout, and Diamond Shoals at Cape Hatteras; - (b) Sediment sampling and analysis shall be used to capture the threedimensional spatial variability of the sediment characteristics including grain size, sorting and mineralogy within the natural system; - Shore-perpendicular transects shall be established for topographic and (c) bathymetric surveying of the recipient beach shall be conducted to determine the beach profile. beach.
+Topographic and bathymetric surveying shall occur along a minimum of five shore-perpendicular transects evenly spaced throughout the entire project area, area with spacing not to exceed 5,000 feet (1,524 meters) in the shore-parallel direction.
 Each transect shall extend from the frontal dune crest seaward to a depth of 20 feet (6.1 meters) or to the shore-perpendicular distance 2,400 feet (732 meters) seaward of mean low water, whichever is in a more landward position.
 Transect spacing shall not exceed 5,000 feet (1,524 meters) in the shore-parallel direction.
-Elevation data for all transects shall be referenced to the North American Vertical Datum of 1988 (NAVD 88) and the North American Datum of 1983 (NAD 83); compliant with Chapter 56 (21 NCAC 56.1600) of the N.C.
-General Statutes; - (d) No fewer than 13 sediment samples shall be taken along each beach profile transect.
+Elevation data for all transects shall be referenced to the North American Vertical Datum of 1988 (NAVD 88) and the North American Datum of 1983 (NAD 83); compliant with Standards of Practice for Land Surveying in North Carolina (21 NCAC 56.1600); - (d) No fewer than 13 sediment samples shall be taken along each beach profile transect.
 At Along each transect, at least one sample shall be taken from each of the following morphodynamic zones where present: frontal dune, frontal dune toe, mid berm, mean high water (MHW), mid tide (MT), mean low water (MLW), trough, bar crest and at even depth increments from 6 feet (1.8 meters) to 20 feet (6.1 meters) or to a shore-perpendicular distance 2,400 feet (732 meters) seaward of mean low water, whichever is in a more landward position.
-The total number of samples taken landward of MLW shall equal the total number of samples taken seaward of MLW;

-For the purpose of this Rule, "sediment grain size categories" are defined as "fine" (less than 0.0625 millimeters), "sand" (greater than or equal to 0.0625 millimeters and less than 2 millimeters), "granular" (greater than or equal to 2 millimeters and less than 4.76 grain size categories;
+The total number of samples taken landward of MLW shall equal the total number of samples taken seaward of MLW; - (e) For the purpose of this Rule, "sediment grain size categories" are defined as "fine" (less than 0.0625 millimeters), "sand" (greater than or equal to 0.0625 millimeters and less than 2 millimeters), "granular" (greater than or equal to 2 millimeters and less than 4.76 millimeters) and "gravel" (greater than or equal to 4.76 millimeters and less than 76 millimeters).
+Each sediment sample shall report percentage by weight of each of these four grain size categories;